-Social media as it exists currently is an oligopoly, with a handful of private companies controlling the structure and use of the platforms which mediate our communication not only with one another but also with the public sphere.
+Social media, as it exists currently, is an oligopoly, with a handful of private companies controlling the structure and use of the platforms which mediate our communication not only with one another but also with the public sphere.
 As these companies continue to amass considerable power, some have argued they are not suited for the great responsibility that comes with great power.
 Instead, they argue social media should be in the hands of democratic institutions.
-Dr. Sander Zwanenburg, an Information Science Lecturer at the University of Otago, is one such proponent of this view.
+Sander Zwanenburg, an Information Science Lecturer at the University of Otago, is one such proponent of this view.
 Hanna Thompson spoke to him about the scale and scope of social media issues under private ownership, how things might look different under an alternative model, and whether such a transition is even possible.

 Sander Zwanenburg is a Lecturer in Information Science at the University of Otago.
 He is an expert in information and communications technology.

-This interview was originally aired on 95bFM’s weekly news and current affairs show The Wire.
-For more stories like this click here.
+This interview originally aired on 95bFM’s weekly news and current affairs show The Wire.
+For more stories like this, click here.

-Disclaimer: The views expressed in this discussion reflect the opinions of the participants and not necessarily the views of The Big Q.
+Disclaimer: The ideas expressed in this discussion reflect the views of the guest and not necessarily the views of The Big Q.